-Morro Bay Tourism is governed by the City of Morro Bay, the Morro Bay City Council, and the Morro Bay Tourism Business Improvement District Advisory Board.
+Visit Morro Bay is governed by the Morro Bay Tourism Business Improvement District Advisory Board.
 It was established in May of 2009 to promote and increase tourism in the City of Morro Bay by improving and strengthening the condition of the tourism business environment.
 The objective shall be accomplished through the development and operation of a Tourism Business Improvement District (TBID), plus other marketing, branding and promotional programs and initiatives to benefit Morro Bay and its constituents.

 Excerpt from: “Images of America: Morro Bay” (Arcadia Publishing 2006) by Roger Castle and Gary Ream for the Historical Society of Morro Bay: Morro Bay, along California’s Central Coast, is among the most visually spectacular communities in America.
 It has a rich early history that stretches back to the Chumash and Salinian Native Americans and includes visits by Juan Rodriguez Cabrillo and the Manila Galleons of the 16th Century.

 In 1542, Portuguese explorer Juan Rodriguez Cabrillo named Morro Bay’s magnificent landmark “El Morro” (Spanish for crown shaped hill).
 Morro Rock is also sometimes called the “Gibraltar of the Pacific.”
 It is the last of a line of long-extinct volcanoes formed about 23 million years ago, which include nine peaks ranging from San Luis Obispo to Morro Bay.
 These peaks are aptly named the Nine Sisters because they are all in a row, and in close proximity.
 Morro Rock is a State Historic Landmark, a bird sanctuary and home to nesting Peregrine Falcons.
 It is therefore closed to any climbing or disturbance.
 At a height of 576 feet, Morro Rock has been an important marine navigational aid for over 300 years.
 It is likely the most photographed of all the Nine Sisters, and serves as Morro Bay’s gateway to the Pacific Ocean.